nanvel/gold_ledger/docs/plan.md

 Other:
 - [ ] cleanup plan
-- [ ] timezone - to container
-- [ ] add product/payment on home
-- [ ] comment for payment
-- [ ] use slug instead of label in payment type
-- [ ] order table values by clicking on table header
 - [ ] compute due payments / products
 - [ ] overdue payments on the product page? (paid/not paid)
 - [ ] refine cards ui